10 ways for managers to better support employee wellbeing

 Autonomy can be a real boon for employees, so long as it’s expected.
 When employees aren’t clear on their responsibilities, it seriously magnifies the stress of their role.
 Setting expectations early on about a given task can help keep your team’s blood pressure down in the long run.

-7: Schedule regular 1:1s that focus on your employees
+7. Schedule regular 1:1s that focus on your staff wellbeing

 A big part of how to manage staff wellbeing more effectively is learning to focus on the individual.
 We’re not saying that 1:1s should be as regular as your check-ins, by any means.
 But making time for a private 1:1 discussions really shows that you care.
 Just remember that you’re there to talk about the employee, and not how they’re affecting your bottom line.